Erdos-Projects/fall-2025-crash-course-in-fast-food/README.md

 3. export_XX_locations_from_osm.py

    There are three python scripts that obtain the data of a certain type of location from the OSM (OpenStreetMap) overpass API.
 The data extraction is refined using the boundaries of the state of Ohio.
 Furthermore, depending on the category, certain name adjustments are implemented to account for inconsistent naming conventions and heterogeneous tags/keywords regarding cuisine.

+4. crash_data_fullfile_checks.ipynb

+   This file loads the original file such that one can extract relevant columns to new smaller csv files that one can use as dataframes in the notebooks.

+### presentation
+Contains the .tex and pdf of the presentation.
+As the executive summary, the file has been created using Overleaf.
+The recording is not included due to file size restrictions.